 Childhood cancers that have links to genetic conditions may also affect the risk for other family members.
 You can ask your child’s treatment team if you or your family should get genetic counselling.

 Certain virus infections

-Having a very low birth weight may increase the chance of your child developing a hepatoblastoma.
+A child with a very low birth weight has an increased risk of getting a hepatoblastoma.